National Professional Organization Accreditation: Alignment with the California Accreditation System

 There are two steps in the process to 'substitute' a National Professional accreditation for some part of the California accreditation process:

-Alignment of Standards: The first step in utilizing a National Professional organization's accreditation in lieu of California's accreditation procedures is to complete an alignment study of the adopted California standards with the National Professional organization's standards.
+Alignment of Standards: The first step in applying a national or professional organization's accreditation towards California's accreditation procedures is to complete an alignment study of the adopted California standards with the National Professional organization's standards.
 The table below lists the National Professional organizations for which the standards alignment has been completed or is in progress.
-If an institution or program sponsor is interested in working with an organization that is not listed, the process may be initiated by submitting this request [MS Word] At the April 2009 Committee on Accreditation meeting, the COA adopted alignment matrices for two types of Pupil Personnel Services educator preparation programs: school psychologists and school counselors.
+At the April 2009 Committee on Accreditation meeting, the COA adopted alignment matrices for two types of Pupil Personnel Services educator preparation programs: school psychologists and school counselors.
 Please consult the alignment matrices in the table on this page.
-For more information on using National Standards for pupil personnel services programs in the Commission's accreditation system, please contact Dr. Katie Croy email@example.com.
+For more information on using national or professional standards for Pupil Personnel Services programs in the Commission's accreditation system, please contact Karen Sacramento KSacramento@ctc.ca.gov.

 Alignment of Professional Organization's Accreditation Activities: The second step in utilizing a National Professional organization's accreditation process is to conduct a study of the accreditation activities utilized by the professional accrediting organization.
 Once the study of the accreditation activities has been completed, the Committee on Accreditation (COA) will make a determination of which, if any, of California's accreditation procedures may be waived or amended due to the organization's accreditation procedures.

-Program Assessment: Professional accreditation of a educator preparation program may stand in lieu of the Commission's Program Assessment process, if the COA has determined that the procedures address the critical aspects of California's Program Assessment process.
+Program Review: Professional accreditation of an educator preparation program may stand in lieu of the Commission's Program Review process if the COA has determined that the procedures address the critical aspects of California's Program Review process.

 Site Visit: The Commission will be involved in site visits designed to assess the institution or program sponsor's institutional capacity to offer educator preparation programs.
 These visits may be "joint visits" if the National Professional organization's accreditation procedures support this type of collaboration.